Introduction to Ear Reshaping/Ear Pinning

 The procedure and risks

-The operation usually takes between 1-2 hours, is performed either under local anaesthetic with sedation or general anaesthetic and is usually a day case or requires an overnight stay.
+The operation usually takes one hour, is performed either under local anaesthetic with sedation or general anaesthetic and is usually a day case or requires an overnight stay.
 During the procedure, the surgeon will operate on the back surface of the ear and make incisions along the crease line behind the ear in order to reach the cartilage.
 The cartilage will then be reshaped as desired or in some cases, a small amount will be removed if needed.
 After this, the skin is closed back over the reshaped cartilage and stitches are used to close up the incision.

 As with all surgeries, there are potential risks involved and they include: bleeding, haematoma, infection, skin loss, asymmetry and keloid scars (scars that grow lumpy or larger than the wound).